ulfschneider/ulf.website/content/posts/agile/2016-04-23-pocket-git-guide.md

 {% highlight git %}git checkout master git merge <source-branch-name>{% endhighlight %}

 The first command will bring you into the master branch; the second command will pull in the changes from the source branch into the master branch.
-The principle is always the same – make the branch into which you want to merge the working copy and then pull changes from any other branch into your working copy by
+The principle is always the same—make the branch into which you want to merge the working copy and then pull changes from any other branch into your working copy by

 {% highlight git %}git checkout <destination-branch-name>
 git merge <source-branch-name>{% endhighlight %}